Cura annonae: History of the grain dole

 In the 3rd century AD, the dole of grain was replaced by bread, probably during the reign of Septimius Severus (193–211 AD).
-Severus also began providing olive oil to residents of Rome, and later the emperor Aurelian (270–275) ordered the distribution of wine and pork.
+Severus also began providing olive oil to residents of Rome, and later the Emperor Aurelian (270–275) ordered the distribution of wine and pork.
 From the late second century, under the rule of the Severan dynasty, food provision for Rome's military came under the rubric Annonae militaris, a form of requisition that might be met through coin or payment in kind, preferably as trade surpluses but otherwise "siphoned off more or less forcefully" from local civilian economies; the needs of the military had always been prioritised over the needs of civilians.

 The doles of bread, olive oil, wine, and pork apparently continued until near the end of the Western Roman Empire in 476 AD, although the decline in the population of the city of Rome reduced the overall quantities required.

 Supply

-A regular grain supply for Rome depended on good harvests, honest investors willing to underwrite the risks in return for a share, and an efficient system of transport, storage and distribution.
-The Prefect of the annona had an office and grain stores in Ostia, Portus (purpose-built built by Claudius and enlarged by Trajan), and almost certainly had the same facilities in the ports of supply, such as Alexandria.
-The trading mechanisms employed were already in place.
-Agents, merchants and wealthy freedmen negotiated with members of Rome's senatorial and equestrian classes to fund grain imports, and find favour with the Roman masses.
-The risks were high but so were the rewards; as a slightly lesser but highly capable form of Roman nobility, the equestrian class were free to openly carry on whatever respectable business they chose; senators, as major landowners, were supposely indifferent to personal profit or loss, but were the main source of investment.
+A regular grain supply for Rome depended on good harvests elsewhere, an efficient system of transport, storage and distribution, and honest investors willing to underwrite the risks in return for a share.
+The Prefect of the Imperial annona had an office and grain stores in Ostia, Portus, purpose-built by Claudius and enlarged by Trajan, and almost certainly the same facilities in the ports of supply, such as Alexandria.
+The trading mechanisms employed were already in place during the Republican era, when agents, merchants and wealthy freedmen negotiated with members of Rome's senatorial and equestrian classes to fund grain imports, and find favour with the Roman masses.

+The risks were high but so were the rewards.
+As a slightly lesser but highly capable form of Roman nobility, the equestrian class were free to openly carry on whatever respectable business they chose; senators, as major landowners, were supposedly indifferent to personal profit or loss, but were the main source of investment.
 The elder Cato, senator and consul, seems to have been typical in using his most capable freedmen as agents, factors and merchants.
 In a fleet of 50 grain transports, he underwrote the purchase and cost of a single ship and its grain complement.
-Any profit (or loss) was shared by all fifty investors.
+Any profit, or loss, was shared by all fifty investors.